dkshsingh/SQL_interview_questions/README.md

           Answer: E-R model is an Entity-Relationship model which defines the conceptual view of the database.

           The E-R model basically shows the real-world entities and their association/relations.
 Entities here represent the set of attributes in the database.
+  #### 12) Define Cursor and its types.

+          Answer: Cursor is a temporary work area that stores the data, as well as the result set, occurred after manipulation of data retrieved.
+A cursor can hold only one row at a time.

+          The 2 types of Cursor are:

+          Implicit cursors are declared automatically when DML statements like INSERT, UPDATE, DELETE is executed.
+          Explicit cursors have to be declared when SELECT statements that are returning more than one row are executed

+#### 13) What is the Database transaction?

+          Answer: Sequence of operation performed which changes the consistent state of the database to another is known as the database transaction.
+After the completion of the transaction, either the successful completion is reflected in the system or the transaction fails and no change is reflected.

+#### 14) What do you understand by Join?

+          Answer: Join is the process of deriving the relationship between different tables by combining columns from one or more tables having common values in each.
+When a table joins with itself, it is known as Self Join.
+#### 15) Differentiate between ‘Cluster’ and ‘Non-cluster’ index.

+          Answer: Clustered index alters the table and re-order the way in which the records are stored in the table.
+Data retrieval is made faster by using the clustered index.

+          A Non-clustered index does alter the records that are stored in the table but creates a completely different object within the table.